 To create a nested category, add a “child” category and select a “parent” category from the ‘Parent’ drop-down menu …

-(Post Categories module – Add New Category)
+(WordPress Post Categories feature – Add New Category)

 If you need to create a new category while creating or editing a post:

-- Click on +Add New Category,
+- Click on the ‘+Add New Category’ link,

-- Click on Add New Category …
+- Click Add New Category …

-Your new category will become instantly available …
+The new category will become instantly available …

 (New category added)